 The review team assesses the level of sample attrition against standards established by the WWC.
 As seen in Figure 1 (next page), the WWC standards recognize a trade-off between overall and differential attrition.
 Namely, for an expected level of bias, studies with a relatively low level of overall attrition can meet standards with a relatively high level of differential attrition, whereas studies with a relatively high level of overall attrition require a lower level of differential attrition.
 Thus, the cutoff for an acceptable level of sample attrition is tied not only to the extent of overall attrition or differential attrition but rather to a combination of the two.
-For example, for studies with a relatively low overall attrition rate of 10 percent, the WWC standard allows a rate of differential attrition up to approximately 6 percent.
+For example, for studies with a relatively low overall attrition rate of 10 percent, the WWC allows a rate of differential attrition up to approximately 6 percent.
 However, for studies with a higher overall attrition rate of 30 percent, the WWC standard requires a lower rate of differential attrition, at approximately 4 percent.
-Only random assignment studies meeting the standard for acceptable combinations of overall and differential attrition are considered for the highest study rating.
+Only random assignment studies meeting the standard for acceptable combinations of overall and differential attrition using the cautious assumptions are considered for the highest study rating.
 Random assignment studies that do not meet these standards are considered for the moderate study rating.

 For cluster randomized trials, in which individuals are assigned to treatment and control conditions in groups (for example, schools or classrooms), the review team first assesses the level of attrition for the clusters or groups.
-If the combination of overall and differential attrition at the cluster level meets the WWC attrition standards, the review team then assesses attrition at the sub-cluster (or individual) level.
-Random assignment studies with low attrition at the cluster level but high attrition at the sub-cluster level are assigned the moderate study rating.
-Cluster randomized trials also receive a moderate rating if sample members were added during the intervention period-for example, if a study of a multiyear pregnancy prevention program for high school students added to the sample new students who transferred into the school the year after the program began.
+If the combination of overall and differential attrition at the cluster level meets the WWC attrition standards, the review team then assesses attrition at the sub-cluster (or individual) level among non-attriting clusters.
+Random assignment studies with low attrition at both levels are eligible for the high rating.
+Random assignment studies with high attrition at either level must demonstrate baseline equivalence of the analytic sample to be eligible for the moderate study rating.